pgRouting/website/_sources/donate.rst.txt

 .. note::

 	For the beginning (to keep it simple) we're using a private PayPal account 	registered by `Georepublic <http://georepublic.info>`_ (Germany).
-In case 	the amount of donations will increase by a signifacant amount we might 	consider to setup some non-profit organisation.
+In case the amount of donations will increase by a significant amount we might 	consider to setup some non-profit organization.
 Georepublic will report donations to the pgRouting PSC.

 Donations and Sponsorship received in the past 12 months